-By boat from St Martin French side – Same conditions apply as St Barths, i.e. you must have proof of a negative test within 3 days prior to travel unless you have been in St Martin for over 14 consecutive days as free movement has already been restored, without testing or quarantine between the French islands.
+By boat from St Martin – Same conditions apply as St Barths, i.e. you must have proof of a negative test within 3 days prior to travel unless you have been in St Martin for over 14 consecutive days as free movement has already been restored, without testing or quarantine between the French islands.

 ANU – Antigua – You will be asked to provide proof of a Covid-negative RT-PCR test performed within 7 days of your flight, both legs of your trip.
 NB This will not be sufficient for transit to St Barths as the test has to be within 72hrs.
 If you cannot get the RT-PCR test results within 72hrs then take it within 7 days for entry to Antigua & a Rapid Antigen Test within 72hrs for entry St Barths.
 You are required to wear a mask at the airport, disembarking the planes and in all public areas.
 You will be monitored on arrival with random testing and temperate checks.
 You must also complete a heath declaration form for both legs of the journey.
 In transit you must distance yourself from other passengers and if you are obliged to transit overnight you will be accommodated in a government bio-secure hotel or accommodation centre.

 PTP – Point a Pitre, Guadeloupe – Same conditions apply as St Barths, i.e. you must have proof of a negative RT- PCR or Nasopharyngeal Antigen test within 3 days prior to travel unless you have been in Guadeloupe for over 14 consecutive days as free movement has already been restored, without testing or quarantine between the French islands.
 You will be required to wear a face mask inside the airport at all times Passengers arriving from France are obliged to also complete this form